Battery Reality Gap · Dossier

 Where it lands

-At 66.6%, the Vertical posts one of the narrower gaps in the dossier, and its genuine 20.1-hour runtime is among the longer absolute figures we have measured.
+At 66.6%, the Vertical posts one of the narrower gaps in the dossier, and its 20.1-hour calculated runtime is among the longer absolute figures in the dossier.
 At €699 it is a serious endurance tool that, unlike the smartwatch contenders, was actually designed for the job.
 The criticism is narrow: the 60-hour solar claim describes a sunlit, light-load ideal, not a multi-band day in the cold.
 Plan around 20 hours and the Vertical will not let you down.

 Suunto Vertical Titanium Solar